 Werner’s account captured the horror of deportation; the reduction of one’s life into a suitcase – carried into a space far too small to live in.
 As bad as things were, the deportees also knew that a worse fate lay in store, because others had been forced out of the ghetto to make room for them.
 Those poor unfortunate people disappeared into the unknown.
 Everyone in the ghetto wondered how long it would be until they suffered the same fate.

-You may read about Werner’s experiences in Children in the Holocaust and World War II: Their Secret Diaries by Laurel Holliday.
+You may read about Werner’s experiences in by Laurel Holliday.

-You may also read more about Riga and the Riga Ghetto in this article.
+You may also read more about Riga and the Riga Ghetto here.

 Monday - Thursday 9 AM - 4 PM

 Sunday 1 PM - 4 PM